 Feeding my baby on demand meant just that.
 Anytime baby would show hunger cues, like rooting or smacking his lips together I would let him breastfeed.
 Many people choose to follow a 3-4 hour window feeding schedule, but I found that bringing the breast to baby whenever he showed the signs helped me cater to his developmental and nutritional needs.
 For two of my kids, this meant feeding very frequently for 1-2 hours or so.
 It was exhausting, but that initial schedule helped breastfeeding become second-nature for both me and baby.

 When you’re breastfeeding, it’s essential to keep hydrated.
 Your body is working extra hard to produce fluids to nourish baby with.
 Drinking lots of water was key to produce more breast milk.
 This was something I always tried to do while nursing.
-During the day I made sure I was drinking plenty of water and kept a non-toxic water container at my bedside, when I really needed it.
+During the day I made sure I was drinking plenty of water and kept a non-toxic water container at my bedside when I really needed it.
+The reason I recommend getting a reusable water bottle is because a.) it makes refilling super easy throughout the day b.) you can avoid any BPA-related toxins that some plastic bottles may contain AND c.) it gives you a visual tracker and reminder of when you need to re-fill throughout the day!

 Finally, another key factor that helped make breastfeeding easier was the support I had.
 My spouse encouraged it because of the all the health benefits (and of course this freed up some of his time hehe) and my sisters and mom provided priceless advice from what pump to use to what creams and foods to eat to help the production coming — this helped immensely when it was time to build up a stock for when I needed to be away from baby for a day!